- Keeping kids safe

 - Contact us

+Nominations are now open for the 2016 William Wallace Awards!
 These awards honour outstanding young people in care, many of whom have overcome significant barriers and gone on to great achievements.
 The awards go towards helping the young person pursue their dreams of tertiary, vocational or leadership training.
-Award recipients are honoured at a special ceremony held in Wellington later in the year.
+Award recipients are honoured at a special ceremony held in Wellington in December.

 On this page: